 Visiting the Office

-Our office staff have now returned to our normal working arrangements and the Niche office is staffed Monday to Friday, other than in exceptional circumstances.
+Our office staff have now returned to our normal working arrangements and the Niche office is open Monday to Friday, other than in exceptional circumstances.
 If you would like to call in, we’d be pleased to see you.
-If the front counter doesn’t appear to be attended, please call or ring the doorbell to let us know you’ve arrived.
+The office is now open to visitors and masks are no longer required in the Niche.

 A number of our staff work part-time or from home on certain days.
 If you wish to meet a specific staff member or have a particular support need, please contact us on 08 6224 4100 so we can book a suitable time.